lpsinger/userguide/analysis/searches.rst

 given the :math:`\sim 10` ms light travel time between detectors.
 All such coincidences are recorded and assigned a ranking statistic.
-The false alarm rate is then estimated by counting accidental coincidences ranked higher than a given candidate, i.e. with a higher statistic value.
+The false alarm rate is then estimated by counting accidental coincidences ranked higher than a given candidate, i.e., with a higher statistic value.
 When three detectors are observing at the time of a particular candidate, the most significant double coincidence is selected, and its false alarm rate is modified to take into account the data from the remaining detector.